 Map Fields to Create a Default Transformation

 SAP Open Connectors provides several APIs to map resources.
-This section describes mapping fields for an organization-level default transformation.
+This section describes mapping fields for an account-level default transformation.
 The result is a default transformation for all instances of a specific connector.

 To map fields:

-Note: Replace {keyOrId} with the connector key or id and replace {objectName} with the name of the CO.
+Note: Replace {keyOrId} with the connector key or id and replace {objectName} with the name of the common resource.

 Transformation JSON Parameters